 A letter of intent from a lending institute that they are eligible to receive a loan to construct a house

 Must include a house design, as well a contractor estimate for the complete home construction.
-If the home owner would like to build the home on family property the land must be surrendered to the Hagwilget Village Council until after the mortgage is paid for.
+If the home owner would like to build the home on family property the land must be surrendered to the Hagwilget First Nation Government until after the mortgage is paid for.
 The home owner is responsible for water and sewer services.
 If the house is not constructed within a sub-division maintained by the council.

 There are two programs the individual owned and constructed house or the Canada Mortgage Housing Corporation.

-The sky is the limit as far as the individual loan is concerned but the land and property remain in possession of the Hagwilget Village Council until the mortgage is paid in full.
-Rational is Hagwilget Village Council will provide a Ministerial Guarantee that the mortgage will be paid, Hagwilget Village Council provides all of the environmental monitoring reporting that no harm to the environment during construction.
+The sky is the limit as far as the individual loan is concerned but the land and property remain in possession of the Hagwilget First Nation Government until the mortgage is paid in full.
+Rational is Hagwilget First Nation Government will provide a Ministerial Guarantee that the mortgage will be paid, Hagwilget First Nation Government provides all of the environmental monitoring reporting that no harm to the environment during construction.

 The second the housing program available to Hagwilget members is Social Housing for low income earners: the land and property remain again in possession with the Council.
 CMHC provides a housing subsidy to the HVC for the mortgage as long as the home owner qualifies for the subsidy.
 The homeowner rent is based on income 25% of annual income will need to go towards rent payments the mortgages are generally 25 to 30 years low income is considered under $20,000,00 dollars.